Healing Guide

 Necromancers have a great source of group utility in their Glacial Colossus ultimate, which provides a powerful debuff to let the group deal more damage.
 They also have a unique resurrection ultimate Renewing Animation that can instantly rez multiple allies

-Combat PrayerIllustrious HealingRadiating RegenerationBlood SacrificeInner LightRenewing Animation
+Combat PrayerIllustrious HealingRadiating RegenerationBraided TetherInner LightRenewing Animation

-Energy OrbEchoing VigorBraided TetherElemental BlockadeSpirit GuardianGlacial Colossus
+Overflowing AltarEnergy OrbEchoing VigorElemental BlockadeSpirit GuardianGlacial Colossus

-• Spirit Guardian or Intensive Mender [flex]: Applies a big heal periodically, but only to one person (with Guardian) or three people (with Intensive).
+• Spirit Guardian (or Intensive Mender) [flex]: Applies a big heal periodically, but only to one person (with Guardian) or three people (with Intensive).
 Also useful for activating the Undead Confederate passive which gives you extra resources

 • Renewing Animation [flex]: UItimate providing an instant resurrect for three dead allies.
 Incredibly useful when lots of your team is dead and you don’t have time to rez manually